 - 50 Percent More Private Sector Partners - 60 private sector companies participated in Cyber Storm III, up from 40 in Cyber Storm II, several of which participated on-site with DHS for the first time.
 DHS worked with representatives from the Banking and Finance, Chemical, Communications, Dams, Defense Industrial Base, Information Technology, Nuclear, Transportation, and Water sectors as well as the corresponding Sector Coordinating Councils and Information Sharing and Analysis Centers to identify private sector participants.

-Cyber Storm III represented the first opportunity to test the National Cybersecurity and Communications Integration Center (NCCIC), which serves as the hub of national cybersecurity coordination and was inaugurated in October 2009.
+Cyber Storm III represented the first opportunity to test CISA Central, which serves as the hub of national cybersecurity coordination and was inaugurated in October 2009.

 Cyber Storm IV: 2011-2014

 Cyber Storm IV consisted of individual building block exercises at the federal, state, and international levels which provided the cyber incident response community with the opportunity to design focused events to evaluate specific capabilities.
 The building block approach also introduced cyber exercises to new stakeholders and prepared them for participation in future Cyber Storm exercises.

 Cyber Storm IV included 15 tabletop and distributed exercises that involved over 1,250 participants from 16 states, 11 countries, and 14 federal agencies.
 CyberStorm IV exercises for external stakeholders included: